team-unstablers/ulalaca-xrdp/README.md

-# 麗 -ulalaca-
+# ulalaca-xrdp

 ![sosumi](https://user-images.githubusercontent.com/964412/166627076-616c1252-aede-4f33-9084-9a483caa5a8c.png)

-this xrdp module requires [ulalaca-sessionprojector](https://github.com/unstabler/ulalaca)
+# NOTE

-# TODO / BUGS
+- **STILL IN HEAVY DEVELOPMENT, NOT SUITABLE FOR PRODUCTION USE YET**

-- NOT SUITABLE FOR PRODUCTION USE YET
+- This xrdp module requires `sessionbroker` and `sessionprojector`, you can get these apps from [麗 -ulalaca-](https://github.com/unstabler/ulalaca).

 # INSTALLATION
 1. fetch xrdp source code